Wootton Bassett Junction railway station: Today

 The station buildings have been demolished but the main approach road on the north side of the line is still clearly visible.
 A loop line allows up trains (those towards London) from the South Wales Direct line to be moved aside while faster trains overtake them; there is no connection to this loop from the Bristol line.

 The approach road on the south side gives access to a Foster Yeoman stone distribution depot.
 The limestone arrives by train from the Mendip Hills and a siding serves the depot, alongside a single-ended siding that lies alongside the main line.
 The connection for these sidings only link with the line to Chippenham, so the stone trains first pass through the station and continue to Swindon, where the locomotive runs around to the back of the train and brings it back to Wootton Bassett where it propels it into the siding to discharge its load.

 Both routes are signalled to allow bi-directional running on each line, although trains keep to left-hand running under normal circumstances.
 A pair of crossovers between the Bristol lines at Wootton Bassett allows trains to be changed between the left and right hand lines if required.

 Proposed reopening

-In February 2011, Wiltshire County Council and Wessex Chamber of Commerce jointly commissioned Network Rail to evaluate construction of a new station at Wootton Bassett to serve the Interface Business Park.
-The station was to proposed to be built on the site of the previous station and served by First Great Western services from Swindon to Salisbury.
-As at September 2019, there had been no further activity.
+In 2011, Wiltshire Council and Wessex Chamber of Commerce jointly commissioned Network Rail to evaluate construction of a new station at Wootton Bassett to serve the Interface Business Park.
+The station was proposed to be built on the site of the previous station and served by First Great Western services from Swindon to Salisbury.